reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 As of version 16.3, the recommended way to update `state` in response to `props` changes is with the new `static getDerivedStateFromProps` lifecycle.
 (That lifecycle is called when a component is created and each time it receives new props):
 `embed:update-on-async-rendering/updating-state-from-props-after.js`

+You may notice in the example above that `props.currentRow` is mirrored in state (as `state.lastRow`).
+This enables `getDerivedStateFromProps` to access the previous props value in the same way as is done in `componentWillReceiveProps`.

+You may wonder why we don't just pass previous props as a parameter to `getDerivedStateFromProps`.
+We considered this option when designing the API, but ultimately decided against it for two reasons:
+* A `prevProps` parameter would be null the first time `getDerivedStateFromProps` was called (after instantiation), requiring an if-not-null check to be added any time `prevProps` was accessed.
+* Not passing the previous props to this function is a step toward freeing up memory in future versions of React.
+(If React does not need to pass previous props to lifecycles, then it does not need to keep the previous `props` object in memory.)

 > Note
 >
 > If you're writing a shared component, the [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat) polyfill enables the new `getDerivedStateFromProps` lifecycle to be used with older versions of React as well.
 [Learn more about how to use it below.](#open-source-project-maintainers)